 Use Audio MIDI Setup to set up audio input and output devices, such as microphones and multichannel audio interfaces.
-You can also use it to route audio from iOS devices directly into your Mac.
+You can also use it to route audio from iOS and iPadOS devices directly into your Mac.

 Available settings in Audio MIDI Setup depend on the audio device you’re using.
 For example, you can adjust the volume for each channel your audio output device has available.

 Connect your audio devices to your Mac and, if necessary, install any software included with the devices.

 In the Audio MIDI Setup app on your Mac, in the sidebar of the Audio Devices window, select a device.

 Note: For iOS and iPadOS devices, first click Enable, then select the device.
 You may be asked to unlock your device with a passcode or to trust the device.